What is a concussion?

 - Balance and eye movement exercises

-Our goal with this type of injury is a gradual return to work / play, progressively increasing your mental & physical activity while ensuring your safety!
+Our goal with this type of injury is a gradual return to work / play, progressively increasing your mental and physical activity while ensuring your safety!

 Our Concussion Experts

-Johann brings a holistic approach to health & wellness, offering traditional Chinese acupuncture & nutrition counseling.
+Christine brings a holistic approach to health and wellness, offering traditional Chinese acupuncture and nutrition counseling.

 Dr. Dashney brings exceptionally skilled hands and clinical acumen to the table, and offers Active Release Technique and Acupuncture as well!